Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Solutions/Ingredients Optimization.md

 I created 3 CTEs.

-I created the first CTE(`t1`) to get the ingredients and the number of times they had been used to prepare different pizzas.
-In the subquery, I selected `pizza_id` and the standard ingredients used to prepare each pizza each time it was orders.
+I created the first CTE(`ingredients_cte`) to get the ingredients and the number of times they had been used to prepare different pizzas.
+In the subquery(`sq1`), I selected `pizza_id` and the standard ingredients used to prepare each pizza each time it was orders.
 Then I filtered to include only those that were not cancelled which means they were delivered.
 The subquery returns the IDs of the pizza and the ingredients.
 In the CTE `t1` I selected the name of the ingredients from the `pizza_toppings` table.
 I then counted all the pizzas from the results of the subquery so that for each ingredient, I got the number of times it was used to prepare delivered pizzas.

-In the second CTE(`t2`) I wanted to get exclusion and the number of times it was excluded on delivered pizzas.
-In the subquery in this CTE, i converted the exclusions column to an array then i unnested the array and casted the datatype to an int and filtered to only include delivered orders.
+In the second CTE(`exclusions_cte`) I wanted to get exclusion and the number of times it was excluded on delivered pizzas.
+In the subquery(`sq2`) in this CTE, i converted the exclusions column to an array then i unnested the array and casted the datatype to an int and filtered to only include delivered orders.
 The results of this subquery would be the orders with exclusions, the pizza contained in those orders and the exclusions.
 Because I wanted to use the name, I joined the `pizza_toppings` table and selected the name of the ingredients being the exclusions.
 I then counted the pizzas and grouped by the name of the exclusion.
 The result of this CTE is the name of the exclusion and the number of times it was excluded on delivered pizzas.

-In the third query(`t3`) I wanted to get the extras and the number of times they were added to delivered pizzas.
-I wrote a subquery to get the orders which were delivered, the pizzas in those orders and the ingredients that were added as extras.
+In the third query(`extras_cte`) I wanted to get the extras and the number of times they were added to delivered pizzas.
+I wrote a subquery(`sq3`) to get the orders which were delivered, the pizzas in those orders and the ingredients that were added as extras.
 In the CTE i used the `pizza_toppings` table to get the name of the extras and counted the number of delivered pizzas that had these extras.

 I combined the results of these CTE and used `CASE WHEN` statements to specify conditions.
 For each ingredient, the number of times it was used as `extras` was added to and the number of times it was used as `exclusions` was subtracted from the number of times it was supposed to have been used as a standard ingredient.